Bitdolorian/CKpool-Bitcoin-Cash/README.md

 ---

 ## 🛡️ Security Notes
-- Never expose CKPool or Bitcoin-sv RPC to the public internet
+- Never expose CKPool or Bitcoin-Cash RPC to the public internet
 - Use firewall rules to restrict access
 - Keep `.env` files private
 - Only `.env.example` is committed